leonidk/physical_simulation/README.md

 | Diff Evolution (n=100) | 59618 | -15.4 | 6.1 | 21.0 |
 | [MaxLIPO](http://blog.dlib.net/2017/12/a-global-optimization-algorithm-worth.html) | 60000 | -14.2 | None | None |

 Our best solution had a score of -15.5, with a rotation of roughly 23 degrees.
+The resulting ball trajectory is seen below.

 <img src="images/part_3.gif?raw=true">